Author: Tanner Bleedorn

 NASA was born out of the early fires of the Cold war on Oct.
 1st 1958(nasa.gov).
 It was in direct response to the launch of Sputnik a year before.
 With the Soviets in a clear lead, NASA was tasked to not only catch up but get to the moon first by the end of the 60’s.
 With that accomplished, NASA set it s sights on building the first reusable aircraft and a 30 year mission of international cooperation and building of the International Space Station (ISS)(nasa.gov).
 NASA has, after a decade pf soul searching, decided to return to the moon with the Artimis program and the partnership of SpaceX.

 The partnership with the private sector is rooted in the US’s long market economy history and well established defense and private satellite infrastructure from the cold war.
 With dozens of companies already involved in space by the early 2000’s, but with the government involvement receding, the space was open for new players to enter the game.
 NASA was losing budget and need to cut costs to meet its objectives.
 This environment allowed companies like space X to grow and flourish.
 Now we are on the precipice of a reinvigorated space age and NASA’s success is heavily reliant on private companies.

 With the space age still young, wild, and dynamic there is no standard approach to exploring space.
 Much of a countries approach to space is due to internal economic dynamics, resource constraints, cultural preferences, and, frankly, space being the new wild west.
-Things are relatively peaceful now because the costs of going and living in space are exorbitant (not to mention space being extremely dangerous).
+Things are relatively peaceful now because the costs of going and living in space are exorbitant.
 But before the century closes, nations will expand and begin to aggressively compete for spatial territory in the Sol system.
 Space may be vast, but Human ambition and power struggles will always be greater.